breckenridmj/parci-java-file-organizer/README.md

 2. **Set Up:**
    - Specify the directory containing the files to be organized.
    - Choose the destination directory for the organized files.

+3. **Input the Sort Entries:**
+   - By pressing the manage button input the entries manually or by csv.
+   - Also by default, the program skips the first line in the csv which is usually the header

+4. **Select File Type:**
+   - Specify the file type that you want to sort (ex. .doc, .pdf, .txt, etc..)

 3. **Run the Program:**
-   - Click on the "Organize Files" button to initiate the organization process.
+   - Click on the "Sort" button to initiate the organization process.

 4. **Review Results:**
    - Check the destination directory for the organized files, categorized by city.

 ## Requirements

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 21 or higher

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.